Independence Daysaster: Plot

 In Moose Ridge, Oregon, Andrew Garsette, his two friends, Nick and Eliza, and his uncle Pete, a local firefighter, prepare to meet Andrew's father and Pete's brother, U.S. President Sam Garsette, who is coming home for the Fourth of July celebrations.
 Sam approaches on Marine One, but it is unexpectedly rerouted to nearby Dixon Airbase.
 Meanwhile, SETI scientist Celia Layman is informed of a mysterious signal heading somewhere and being sent back.

 Suddenly, alien machines begin drilling through the surface from underground, and more alien machines shoot from the sky; both types of machine appear in various locations around the world.
-Pete convinces Secret Service agents to take the kids away while he attempts to help the townspeople.
+Pete convinces Secret Service agents to take the children away while he attempts to help the townspeople.
 He finds Celia broken down on the side of the road and reluctantly agrees to take her into the town, but finds it destroyed and proposes heading to Dixon.
 Sam orders Vice President Dennis Brubaker and General Moore not to engage the ships without intel.
 However, Marine One is hit and crashes, leading Brubaker to presume Sam dead as he and Moore escape Washington, D.C. before it is destroyed.

 Brubaker and Moore arrive at Dixon Airbase, where Brubaker is forced to take over the presidency.
 With the reluctant approval of base officer Spears, Brubaker authorizes an Air Force counterattack.
 Meanwhile, the Secret Service convoy is hit; the agents are killed and Nick is injured.
 Andrew, Eliza and Nick reunite with Pete and Celia; they witness a dogfight between aliens and fighter jets.
 The jets are easily decimated, whereas Pete manages to down one drone with Celia's phonon-emitting device.
 They reach Dixon and attempt to get help, but when a large ship emerges, Nick is abducted and presumably killed.
 Pete and Celia discover that the device disables the aliens by disabling their connection with the alien mothership.
 They collect an alien battery, and witness more drones bringing wreckages back to the mothership.
 When another wave of aliens attacks them, the device, given more power by the battery, downs all of them with one pulse.